humanwhocodes/number-to-words/README.md

 console.log(numberToWords(524));    // "five hundred twenty-four"
 ```

 The `numberToWords()` function works up to 999 trillion.
-If you need larger numbers then that, I envy you.
+If you need larger numbers than that, I envy you.

 ## Developer Setup